Your cart is currently empty!

 Also check to see what kind of roads your vehicle is permitted on.
 Not all cars are allowed on “F” roads.

-We found having a paper copy of a map of Iceland came in very handy, especially to get the bigger picture.
+We found having a map like this one made by Rick Steves came in very handy, especially to get the bigger picture.

-Roads are narrow and distances can be misleading
+Roads are narrow and distance can be misleading – one of the important things to know about Iceland

 Despite what Google Maps might tell you, it will take you longer to get to your destination that you would think.
 Part of it is because of the number of beautiful scenes you’ll be passing – and you’ll have to stop.
 Trust me.